Healthcare in Thailand

-Private hospitals in Thailand are first-rate and often employ staff that have been educated in Western universities.
-Private treatment is also much cheaper than what expats may be used to coming from Europe or the United States.
+Private hospitals in Thailand are first-rate and often employ staff that have been educated at Western universities.
+Private treatment is also much cheaper than what expats coming from Europe or the United States may be used to.

 Despite the reasonable cost of treatment, expats should make sure they have medical insurance in the case of emergencies or for when major procedures are required.
 The best private hospitals are in Bangkok and, in the event of a serious injury or medical condition, travelling to one of these world-class medical institutions is the safest option.

 There is an abundance of pharmacies in Thailand, in cities as well as smaller towns.
 Many are independent stores, but chain pharmacies do exist.
 Pharmacies are easily recognisable because they display a white sign with a green cross and green lettering.
 Most pharmacies are open seven days a week, although only for a few hours on Sundays.

 Formal prescriptions are not always needed for medication and many people go straight to a pharmacist if they are feeling unwell – which has led to the overuse of antibiotics becoming an issue.
 Expats are advised to see a doctor for any medical ailments but should keep in mind that hospital pharmacies are often more expensive than independent stores in town.

 Most qualified pharmacists should be able to give medical advice in English.

 Expats are required by law to have health insurance if they are working in Thailand.
 Legally-working expats qualify for social security which is funded by a monthly salary deduction of 5%.
 Social security holders get free consultations and medication, but consultations are usually very brief and medications limited to generics.
 Expats are assigned a particular hospital - if needing to go to another, treatment is not covered.